 Together we will broaden our horticultural knowledge in order to provide accurate, in depth information to the public.

 Requirements re: volunteer hours for Interns and Master Gardeners

-Interns earn their Master Gardener certification upon completing course requirements, completing an internship (minimum 40 hours volunteer work over a one-year period, as per examples shown below) and writing/passing the final exam in a 5 year period.
-The one year can be anytime within the 5-year limit for students to obtain their Document of Achievement.
+Interns earn their Master Gardener certification upon completing course requirements, completing an internship (minimum 40 hours volunteer work (practicum) over a twenty four month period, (as per examples shown below) and writing/passing the final exam in a 5 year period.
+The volunteer period can be anytime within the 5-year limit for students to obtain their Document of Achievement.
 Students can do the courses first then begin the volunteer time or collect hours while taking the courses.
-One year for the internship and 5 years to complete the program.
+Twenty four months for the internship (practicum) and 5 years to complete the program.
 Hours must be within a horticulture-based organizations and not independently.
-A volunteer log sheet (provided to students in their welcome package) must be filled out and hours signed off by the person/organization overseeing the hours.
+A volunteer log sheet download is on this page Click Here must be filled out and hours signed off by the person/organization overseeing the hours.